Yesuki/Google-rank-tracker/README.md

 If you want to contribute or fix anything please feel free to do so.

 If you have any question or need help setting this up please open an issue and will try to help.

-**If you have a werkzeug Error Read this** As of February 2020 `werkzug` upgraded to 1.0.0 and RoboBrowser lazy developers havent fixed.
-To fix this you need to go to your Robobrowser folder on your computer something like (/Users/yourusername/opt/anaconda3/lib/python3.7/site-packages/robobrowser/) and open `browser.py` and add change ```from werkzeug import cached_property  ``` to ```from werkzeug.utils import cached_property```

-Please take a look at this url for more info: [Link to issue](https://github.com/jmcarp/robobrowser/issues/93)